10 June 2021

 When: 24 June, 2021, 10:00am – 10.40am

 CBD products are on sale in many outlets in Ireland and are also marketed locally and online by private individuals.
-Many of the CBD products on sale in Ireland are novel foods and should not be on the market without prior novel food authorisation.
+Many of the CBD products such as CBD jellies on sale in Ireland are novel foods and should not be on the market without prior novel food authorisation.
 Many of the products on sale contain the psychotropic narcotic THC which is a contaminant when present in food and can be unsafe to consume depending on the levels present.

 THC is a controlled substance under the Misuse of Drugs Act of 1977 and possession is not legal without a ministerial license.